 The support page on the MacPaw website provides a range of resources for CleanMyMac X including an FAQ and knowledge base.
 The page also allows you to manage your license or subscription, suggest features, and contact support via a web form.
 The app’s Help menu also includes links to the help page, contacting support and providing feedback.

 Conclusion: Is CleanMyMac X Worth It?

 CleanMyMac X offers a variety of easy-to-use tools that will quickly free up space on your hard drive or SSD, make your Mac run more quickly, and help keep it private and secure.
 Using them, I was able to free up almost 18GB on my MacBook Air.

-So is it worth the price?
+Is CleanMyMac worth it?
 I believe it is.
 Cleaning is always worthwhile, but never fun.
-CleanMyMac offers the most pleasant, friction-free interface out there, and covers all the cleaning jobs you need, meaning you’re more likely to actually use it.
+CleanMyMac X offers the most pleasant, friction-free interface out there, and covers all the cleaning jobs you need, meaning you’re more likely to actually use it.
 As a result, you’ll keep your computer running in peak condition, making you happier and more productive.